WinRed: Criticism

-Following the 2020 campaign, several Trump donors said they were unknowingly billed for recurring contributions to his campaign, with some having as much as several thousand dollars deducted without their knowledge.
-Some experts attributed this, at least in part, to how WinRed's platform was set up.
-WinRed uses prefilled checkboxes that donors needed to manually uncheck to prevent repeat donations.
-In addition, unlike ActBlue, WinRed keeps a percentage of refunded contributions.
-After the release of that reporting, the National Republican Congressional Committee continued to use the same tactics in their fundraising on WinRed.
+Following the 2020 campaign, several Trump donors reported being unknowingly billed for recurring contributions to his campaign.
+The refund patterns were attributed to how campaigns configured WinRed's platform.
+WinRed's documentation confirms campaigns can choose to "Pre-Select" recurring donations or set "No Default" where donors must actively opt in.
+In addition, WinRed keeps the fees it charges on each refunded contribution.
+After the release of that report, the National Republican Congressional Committee continued to use the same tactics in their fundraising on WinRed.

-In 2022, a judge gave permission for continuing an investigation by several state attorneys general into WinRed's fundraising practices.
+In 2022, a judge authorized the continuation of an investigation by several state attorneys general into WinRed's fundraising practices.